youngho92/youngho92.github.io/_posts/2018-01-10-FirstBlog.md

 ---
 layout: post
-title: Data Cleaning Project: How should we allocate our advertisement team into NYC subway stations?
+title: (Data Cleaning Project) How should we allocate our advertisement team into NYC subway stations?

 ---